Nadine Shah: Artistry

 Shah has been compared to other female artists such as PJ Harvey and Siouxsie and the Banshees, and is noted for the theatricality of her voice.

 Personal life

 An interview by John Freeman for The Quietus highlighted that "Mental health is a hugely important issue for Shah."
 Shah suffers from endometriosis.
-She identifies as a Muslim, and of her career in music, she said "[if] it inspires any young Muslim women to pick up a guitar and play a song, that’s brilliant".
-She is married to filmmaker Matthew Cummins.
-The couple live in Ramsgate, Kent.
+She is a Muslim, and of her career in music, she said "[if] it inspires any young Muslim women to pick up a guitar and play a song, that’s brilliant".
+She is separated from filmmaker Matthew Cummins.
+The couple previously lived together in Ramsgate, Kent.
+Following the death of her mother from cancer in August 2020, Shah developed PTSD.
+She struggled with addiction and attempted suicide around Easter 2022, before moving into a rehab facility for two months.
+Shah currently resides in Newcastle.

 Political views

 In November 2019, along with 34 other musicians, Shah signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.
-In 2020, she voiced her support for the newly-elected Labour Party leader Keir Starmer.
+In 2020, she voiced her support for the newly elected Labour Party leader Keir Starmer.

+In September 2025, Shah joined the "No Music For Genocide" boycott to geo-block her music from music streaming platforms in Israel in protest of the Gaza genocide.